DLPietro/custody-nav-calculator/README.md

 - Adds cash position
 - Outputs NAV per share

-### Once you update live data, liquidity, or the number of shares, it will be updated automatically!!
+> This is a **real tool** that solves a real problem in Custody operations.

 ---

+## 🚀 Why this matters?
+And to whom?

+Today, many custody teams calculate NAV manually, a process that is:

+- ❌ Time-consuming
+- ❌ Subject to errors, especially when you're in a rush for deadlines
+- ❌ Not Scalable

-## 🚀 Purpose of the tool:
+## The purpose of the calculator is to:

-- ✅ Reduces manual errors
+- ✅ Reduce manual errors
-- ✅ Automates daily reporting / makes it faster
+- ✅ Automate daily reporting, making it faster
-- ✅ Scales to multiple funds
+- ✅ Scale to multiple funds and clients
-- ✅ Built with tools used in modern finance (Python, pandas, yfinance)
+- ✅ Get an instrument with the resources used in modern finance (Python, pandas, yfinance)

 ## 🛠 How to Run using Google Colab / IDLE
 1. Install dependencies: